OpenMined/syft-extras/examples/crud_sqlite/README.md

 # Start the server with default config and database
 just run-crud-sqlite-server

+# Or with a custom config
+just run-crud-sqlite-server config=~/.syft_custom_config.json

+# Or with a custom database file
+just run-crud-sqlite-server db=~/my_users.db

-# Or with a custom config and database file
+# Or with both custom config and database file
 just run-crud-sqlite-server config=~/.syft_custom_config.json db=~/my_users.db
 ```